 About me

-I am currently a AAAS Science & Technology Policy Fellow placed in the USDA Office of the Chief Scientist.
-Prior to my fellowship, I completed a short postdoc in the Center for Policy Research on Energy and the Environment in Princeton University’s School of Public and International Affairs with Professor David S. Wilcove.
+Previously, I completed a AAAS Science & Technology Policy Fellowship in the USDA Office of the Chief Scientist, from 2023-2025.
+Before that, I was a postdoc in the Center for Policy Research on Energy and the Environment in Princeton University’s School of Public and International Affairs with Professor David S. Wilcove.
 In May 2022, I defended my dissertation in environmental policy, titled Agriculture in flux, biodiversity in the balance: conservation implications of agricultural expansion and abandonment, also advised by Professor Wilcove.